With summer ending in Athol, now is an ideal time to get a head start on air conditioner maintenance.

 • Taking a look at the blower, motor, drain line and coils

-There’s also some work you can do alone between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as several components on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a temperate day to clean your air conditioner.
+Choose a mild day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can test the unit once you’ve cleaned it.
+That way, you can check the unit once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment